anibalsanchez/disaster-response-pipeline-project/README.md

 ## Findings in the Disaster Response Dataset

-The model performs well across most categories, with accuracies ranging from 0.79 to 1.00.
+I trained the model in the fully cleaned categories and the full list of categories.
+The model performs well across most categories, with accuracies ranging from 0.72 to 1.00.
 This indicates that the classifier is effective in categorizing disaster-related messages.

+The following sorted tables allow easier identification of the best and worst performing categories based on their F1-scores.

+- High-Performing: F1-score ≥ 0.90
+- Moderate-Performing: 0.80 ≤ F1-score < 0.90
+- Lower-Performing: F1-score < 0.80

+### Confusion Matrix Table For Fully Cleaned Categories

 | Category | Accuracy | Precision | Recall | F1-score | Performance |
 |----------|----------|-----------|--------|----------|-------------|